TotalMiner/totalminer.github.io/xml/items.md

 # Adding And Modifying Items

 Items can be added and modified with XML mods.
-Items can be added and given properties, stat bonuses, item classes, and so on.
-If the ID supplied already exists, that item will be modified.
-Below is the documentation for each file used to add or modify items.
-Any file or field can be omitted for this item to use default values.
+If an Item ID supplied already exists, that item will be modified.
+Below is the documentation for each file used to add and modify items.
+Any file or field can be omitted to use default values.
 - [ItemData.xml](#itemdataxml)
 - [ItemTypeData.xml](#itemtypedataxml)
 - [ItemTypeClassData.xml](#itemtypeclassdataxml)